School-of-Solana/program-rathodvinod5-1/PROJECT_DESCRIPTION.md

 **PDAs Used:**

-1. Campaign Account PDA seeds - `[b"campaign", signer.key().as_ref(), title.as_bytes()]`
+**1. Campaign Account PDA seeds** - `[b"campaign", signer.key().as_ref(), title.as_bytes()]`

 - b"campaign" (a static seed for namespace)
 - signer (the wallet address of the campaign creator)
 - title of the campaign

 - Reason:
   These seeds ensure that every campaign has a unique PDA, even if created by the same user multiple times.
 This avoids overwriting existing campaign accounts and keeps data well organized.

-2. Contribution Account PDA - `[b"contributor", campaign.key().as_ref(), contributor.key().as_ref()]`
+**2. Contribution Account PDA** - `[b"contributor", campaign.key().as_ref(), contributor.key().as_ref()]`

 - b"contribution" (a static seed for namespace)
 - campaign (the PDA of the campaign being contributed to)
 - contributor (the wallet address of the contributor)

 - Reason:
   Using both the campaign PDA and the contributor’s wallet address ties the contribution account directly to the campaign and contributor.

 ### Program Instructions